chef/chef-web-docs/content/chef_client_security.md

 {{< warning >}}

-The following information does not apply to hosted Chef Server 12, only to on-premises Chef Server 12.
+The following information does not apply to hosted Chef Server 12

 {{< /warning >}}